eemeli/yaml/docs/CONTRIBUTING.md

 Our set of test suites is rather extensive, and is a significant help in making sure no regressions are introduced.
 Note that the CI environment runs tests in both Node.js and browsers, so using new language features may require polyfilling.

-If you're intending to contribute to the upstream repo, please make sure that your code style matches the Prettier and ESLint rules.
+Please make sure that your code style matches the Prettier and ESLint rules.
 The easiest way to do that is to configure your editor to do that for you, but `lint` and `prettier` npm scripts are also provided.

+If your change adds any code comments, please make sure that they are really necessary, and documenting something not obvious from the code itself.

+If you are not a maintainer, your PRs MUST use the PR template, and they MUST reference a pre-existing issue.

 Do not rebase or squash a PR while it's being reviewed.
 Instead, add new commits or (if necessary to resolve conflicts)